MRI Share Type: Building-Level vs Floor-Level Allocation Explained

 - Document the change in your audit trail

-CapVeri's pro-rata calculator verifies each tenant's share against the lease-defined denominator, flagging mismatches between MRI's configured Share Type and what the lease actually requires.
+CapVeri's pro-rata calculator verifies each tenant's share against the lease-defined denominator and flags mismatches between MRI's configured Share Type and what the lease actually requires.